Some applications have different “modes” that they can run in. That sometimes plays very well with Platform.sh, other times not.

 --inheritable falseflag means the variable will be set on that one environment only, and will not be inherited by its child environments.
 The child environments will get the project variable “dev mode” value instead.
 You can, on an individual environment basis, set another alternate value if desired.

 .yaml file) and do not support reading from environment variables.
 These files cannot be populated at build time as environment-specific values are not available, but cannot be written to in deploy as the file system is read only.
-That is a design flaw in the application, and you should file a bug with the application or framework author.

 A possible workaround is to symlink the file to a writeable location, then use a deploy hook script to write files out to that file.
 The details of this process will vary by the application, but an outline of this process is shown below.